 SECTION 8 Part D Vaccines.
-What you pay for depends on how and where you get them in the plan's "Drug List."
-Our plan covers most adult Part D vaccines at no cost to you, even if you haven't paid your deductible.
-Refer to your plan's "Drug List" or contact Customer Service for coverage and cost sharing details about specific vaccines.
+What you pay for depends on how and where you get them

+Important Message About What You Pay for Vaccines - Some vaccines are considered medical benefits.
+Other vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's "Drug List."
+Our plan covers most adult Part D vaccines at no cost to you.
+Refer to your plan's "Drug List" or contact Customer Service for coverage and cost-sharing details about specific vaccines.